University Honors Program Advising

 Need to schedule an Honors advising appointment?

-During the first six weeks of each semester, students who wish to schedule an advising appointment are required to sign up via Debbie's calendar, which is a Google doc.
+During the first six weeks of each semester, students who wish to schedule an advising appointment are required to sign up via Liz's calendar, which is a Google doc.
 Check your email for this notification.
 Due to the busy nature of the Honors early enrollment period, scheduling is impossible to coordinate via email during this time.
 Please note:

 - It is the student's responsibility to note the time and day of the appointment.
 Students are encouraged to write down what time they have selected as reminders will not be provided.
 Missed appointments take away valuable time from other students, so please select a time carefully and plan accordingly.